xbeat/Glitch-Community/CONTRIBUTING.md

 #### Deploy Checklist

-Here's a shortened version of the stepyou might want a
+Here's a short and sweet version of the steps above that you can use once you're comfortable with the deploy process:

 1. Tell #community that you're about to merge + deploy
 2. Run `.sh/merge.sh`